How to Start a Bowling Alley

 – Worker’s compensation insurance protects the business and covers legal and medical bills if an employee is ever hurt while working.

-The costs of insurance policies will vary depending on the business’ location, the value of its building and equipment, and many other factors.
+The cost to insure a bowling alley will vary depending on the business’ location, the value of its building and equipment, and many other factors.
 It’s best to request quotes from multiple insurance providers to get the most accurate idea of what to budget for insurance.
 When comparing the quotes, look at how the premiums, coverage limits, exclusions, and deductibles compare.

 Step 10: Hire Employees